skoerfgen/ACMECert/README.md

 ###### Return Values
 > Returns an array containing all Subject Alternative Names of given certificate.
 ###### Errors/Exceptions
-> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occured getting the account information.
+> Throws an `Exception` if an error occured getting the Subject Alternative Names.

 ---